python-trio/trio/docs/source/tutorial.rst

 Now, back to our execution trace.
 To recap: at this point ``parent`` is waiting on ``child1`` and ``child2``, and both children are sleeping.
-So trio knows that there's nothing to be done until those sleeps finish – unless possibly some external I/O event comes in.
+So :func:`trio.run` checks its notes, and sees that there's nothing to be done until those sleeps finish – unless possibly some external I/O event comes in.
 Of course we aren't doing any I/O here so that won't happen, but in other situations it could.
 So next it calls an operating system primitive to put the whole process to sleep:

 .. code-block:: none

    ### waiting for I/O for up to 0.9999009938910604 seconds

-And in fact no I/O does arrive, so one second later we wake up again, and trio looks around to see if there's anything to do.
-At this point it discovers the note that :func:`trio.sleep` sent, saying that this is when the children should be woken up again:
+And in fact no I/O does arrive, so one second later we wake up again, and trio checks its notes again.
+At this point it discovers the notes that :func:`trio.sleep` sent, saying that this is when the children should be woken up again, so it schedules them to run soon:

 .. code-block:: none